How to Negotiate a Real Estate Agent Commission in Canada

 Here’s an overview of average commission structures in different regions:

-• Atlantic Canada & Saskatchewan: The average commission is 5% to 6%, often split evenly between the buyer’s and seller’s agents.
+• Atlantic Canada: The average commission is often 5% to 6%.

 Although these are common commission structures, and you as a (seller) can always discuss and negotiate terms with your agent.